-Given a pair $(G,\calp)$, consider the auxiliary graph $H$ whose vertices correspond to paths in $\calp$ and in which two vertices are adjacent if the corresponding paths share a common edge.
-Then the path set packing problem on $(G,\calp)$ is equivalent to finding a maximum size independent set in $H$.
+Given a pair $(G,\calp)$, consider the auxiliary graph $H$ whose vertices correspond to paths in $\calp$ and in which two vertices are adjacent if the corresponding paths intersect at an edge.
+Then finding the maximum path set packing in $\calp$ is equivalent to finding a maximum size independent set in $H$.
 We can deduce the following facts about the structure of $H$.

-\begin{lemma} If $G$ has treewidth $k$ and maximum degree $\Delta$, and each path in $\calp$ is of length at most $r$, then the treewidth of $H$ is at most $(k+1)\Delta^r$. \end{lemma}
+\begin{lemma} If $G$ has treewidth $\tau$ and maximum degree $\Delta$, and each path in $\calp$ is of length at most $r$, then the treewidth of $H$ is at most $(\tau+1)\Delta^r$. \end{lemma}

-\begin{proof} Given a tree decomposition $(T,\beta)$ of $G$ of width $k$, consider the pair $(T,\gamma)$, where $\gamma(v)=\cup_{x \in \beta(v)} \cup \{p\}$, where the inner union is over all paths $p$ in $G$ of length at most $r$ and containing $x$.
-We have $|\gamma(v)| \leq (k+1)\Delta^{r}$ since each vertex in $\beta(v)$ belongs to at most $\Delta^{r}$ paths of length at most $r$ in $G$.
+\begin{proof} Given a tree decomposition $(T,\beta)$ of $G$ of width $\tau$, consider the pair $(T,\gamma)$, where $\gamma(v)=\cup_{x \in \beta(v)} \cup \{p\}$, where the inner union is over all paths $p$ in $G$ of length at most $r$ and containing $x$.
+We have $|\gamma(v)| \leq (\tau+1)\Delta^{r}$ since each vertex in $\beta(v)$ belongs to at most $\Delta^{r}$ paths of length at most $r$ in $G$.
 Further $(T,\gamma)$ is a tree decomposition of $H$: